10-2-pursuit/project-student-dashboard/README.md

 ## Stretch Goals

 - Implemented a button to toggle between light and dark mode.
-- Implememented a count for the number of notes added to each student (individually).
+- Implemented a count for the number of notes added to each student (individually).